tagspaces/documentation/docs/intro.md

 ---
 slug: /
-title: What is TagSpaces ?
+title: TagSpaces Product Documentation
 ---

-Welcome to the documentation of the TagSpaces products.
+Welcome to the documentation of the TagSpaces products!

+## What is TagSpaces ?

 TagSpaces is an open source, cross-platform, no backend, no login, file manager, organizer and browser.
 It helps you organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.